Higher Ed IT Strategist · AI Governance Leader · Senior Director, Yale College

 What I Stand For

-At the center of my work is translation.
-I connect ideas to execution, strategy to systems, and emerging technology to real-world use.
+At the center of my work is translation: strategy to systems, systems to people, and institutional goals to tools people can actually use every day.

 What This Looks Like in Practice

-Connecting local needs with enterprise platforms and strategy
+Connecting local institutional needs to enterprise platforms and university-wide strategy

-Designing tools and workflows that people trust and return to
+Designing tools and workflows that people trust, return to, and recommend to colleagues

-Supporting adoption through clear communication and hands-on guidance
+Supporting adoption through clear communication, hands-on guidance, and community-building

 Current Focus